quark-engine/quark-engine/docs/source/quark_script.rst

 .. code-block:: TEXT

 	$ python3 CWE-926.py
-	CWE-926 is found in the activity, com.app.damnvulnerablebank.CurrencyRates CWE-926 is found in the activity, com.app.damnvulnerablebank.SplashScreen
+	CWE-926 is detected in the activity, com.app.damnvulnerablebank.CurrencyRates CWE-926 is detected in the activity, com.app.damnvulnerablebank.SplashScreen

 Detect CWE-749 in Android Application (MSTG-Android-Java.apk)